animation

 Just Add CSS

 There have been three separate times recently that I’ve been faced with a unique challenge at the day job.
-We needed to update an interface or design, but the only thing we could do was add CSS and overwrite existing styles to add elements, refresh designs, and tweak layouts.
+We needed to update an interface or design, but unless we wanted to do a full rebuild (something that our bandwidth and roadmap make impossible) the only thing we could do was add CSS and overwrite existing styles to add elements, refresh designs, and tweak layouts.

 Initially, it seemed impossible to make a meaningful difference with just CSS, but I continue to be surprised with what’s possible.